A Brief History of County Buildings

 Washington County has certainly left many footprints on Fayetteville’s landscape.
-Like all county governments in the United States, Washington County has constructed and/or leased numerous facilities in their county seat to facilitate the day to day business of county officials and the citizens they have served.
-The following is a brief history of the county buildings that have landscaped Fayetteville over the past one hundred and eighty years.
+Like all county governments, Washington County has constructed and/or leased numerous facilities in their county seat to facilitate the day to day business of county officials and the citizens they have served.
+The following is a brief history of the county buildings that have landscaped Fayetteville over the past one hundred and eighty-five years.

 The Territory of Arkansas created Washington County on October 17, 1828.
 It was formerly a part of a much larger Lovely County, which had been created in October, 1827 as a result of a U.S. Treaty with Cherokee and other Americans living in Arkansas.
 Washington Court House was chosen county seat because of its central location.
 (Originally, Washington County also included portions of Benton, Carroll, Madison, Franklin, and Crawford counties.)
-By 1829, in order to avoid confusion with another town having the same name, the U. S. Post Office requested the name of Washington Court House be changed.
-(The town of Washington, Arkansas had already been located in Hempstead County in the southwestern part of Arkansas Territory.)
+By 1829, in order to avoid confusion with the town of Washington in Hempstead County in the southwest part of Arkansas Territory, the U. S. Post Office requested the name of Washington Court House be changed.
 Per the request of two of the commissioners who located Washington Court House, the name was changed to Fayetteville, in honor of their former county seat of Fayetteville (Lincoln County), Tennessee.

 Lovely County’s original population center was in the southwestern part of the county near the Evansville and Cane Hill communities; however, this would soon change as more and more families migrated to the new Washington County seat of Fayetteville.
 Migrants came from all parts of the United States, but most were from Tennessee, Kentucky and the Carolinas.
 In 1835 Washington County prepared a survey for the rapidly growing Town of Fayetteville; having as its original boundaries College Avenue on the east, Dickson Street on the north, Gregg Avenue on the west, and South Street on the south.

-Constructed in 1904-1905, the Historic Washington County Court House at the intersection of Center Street and South College Avenue is the fifth county courthouse; the prior four being on or near the site of the Old Post Office on the Fayetteville Square.
+Constructed in 1904-1905, the Historic Washington County Court at the intersection of Center Street and South College Avenue is the fifth county courthouse; the prior four being on or near the site of the Old Post Office on the Fayetteville Square.
 The historic courthouse is just south of the site of a Butterfield Stage Coach stop.
 Under the leadership of County Judge Jerry Hunton, this building witnessed a complete exterior restoration in 2006.
-Under the leadership of County Judge Hunton and County Judge Marilyn Edwards, the interior of the historic courthouse was completely restored to its original grandeur between 2008 and 2010.
+Under the leadership of County Judge Marilyn Edwards, the interior of the historic courthouse was completely restored to its original grandeur between in 2009 and 2010.
 The present courthouse is on the corner of Dickson and College near the site of the Battle of Fayetteville.
 It was constructed in 1986 as the FirstSouth Centre.
 Washington County purchased the building in 1990 and began moving its offices there in 1991.
-With the exception of the Washington County Archives, which was established in 1997, and the offices of Circuit Judge Mary Ann Gunn, who took office in 1999 as the county’s first woman Circuit Judge, all other county offices including the remaining Circuit Judges, County Judge, Assessor, Collector, Treasurer, Circuit Clerk, County Clerk and Election Commission vacated the historic Washington County Court House by 2000.
+With the exception of the Washington County Archives, which was established in 1997, all other county offices including Circuit Judges, County Judge, Assessor, Collector, Treasurer, Circuit Clerk, County Clerk and Election Commission vacated the historic Washington County Court House by 2000.
+In 2000 then Circuit Judge Mary Ann Gunn and her staff accompanied the Archives in the historic courthouse, relocating from the Courts Building that formerly existed on East Center Street.
+Today, the historic courthouse remains the home of the Washington County Archives, Circuit Judge Cristi Beaumont, and the Washington County Drug Court.

 In addition to courthouses and jails, there are buildings Washington County has specifically designated as “courthouse annexes.”
 Washington County has had at least three.
-The first courthouse annex was located just south of the historic courthouse in what is now the Northwest Arkansas Free Health Center.
+The first courthouse annex was located just south of the historic courthouse.
 Constructed in 1929 as the National Guard Armory, this building was home of the Arkansas National Guard until moving to South School Avenue.
 In 1968, the Washington County Quorum Court approved the purchase of the building and renovated its interior for use by the Extension Office, Prosecuting Attorney, Juvenile Referee, an additional Circuit Judge, and the Arkansas Revenue Office.
 The basement of the building, once an expansive parking garage for military vehicles, was turned into the Washington County Jail in 1973.
 The second annex was the Montgomery Ward Building which stood on the corner of South College and Center Streets.
-Constructed in 1924 , the Montgomery Ward Department Store occupied this building between 1929 and 1962, when they moved to the Evelyn Hills Shopping Center.
+Constructed in 1929 , the Montgomery Ward Department Store occupied this building until 1961, when they moved to the Evelyn Hills Shopping Center.
 The Clark-Eoff Furniture Store also occupied this building.
 In 1976, under the leadership of County Judge Vol Lester, Washington County purchased it and renovated its interior for use by the Public Defender, Law Library, and Quorum Court room.
 Also, the additional Circuit Judge and Juvenile Referee (by this time an elected Judge) once housed in the Armory moved to this location.
-The Montgomery Ward Building was demolished in 2005 and as of 2011 is a vacant lot.
+The Montgomery Ward Building was demolished in 2005 and as of 2016 is a vacant lot.
 The 3rd and current Courthouse Annex is located at 123 North College Avenue.
 Constructed by Tom Terminella in 2006, Washington County purchased this building in 2008 for use by the Public Defender, and a seventh Circuit Judge, Joanna Taylor, who was elected in 2010.
 It was also the temporary home of Circuit Judge Mary Ann Gunn while the historic courthouse was being renovated.

 In 1998, County Judge Charles Johnson purchased several acres in south Fayetteville near the intersection of Highway 71B (School Avenue) and the Fulbright Expressway.
 Although not designated as an annex, this property became known as the Washington County South Campus and has been developed by County Judges Jerry Hunton and Marilyn Edwards.
 During the late 1990s and early 2000s, there was talk of moving all county offices to this location and establishing a county mall.
 However, this idea was not popular with many in the downtown Fayetteville business and legal communities and was dropped.
-South Campus is currently home of several county buildings and offices, not all of which are listed here..
+South Campus is currently home of several county buildings and offices, not all of which are listed here.
 The Operations Facility was the first building constructed on the South Campus.
-Constructed in 1999-2000, it houses the Road Department, the Planning Department, the Environmental Affairs Department and at one time the Four County Solid Waste Department and Office of Emergency Management.
+Constructed in 1999-2000, it houses the Road Department, the Planning Department, and the Environmental Affairs Department.
 The Juvenile Courts Facility was built later in 2000.
-It is the home of Juvenile Judge Stacey Zimmerman, the county’s first woman Juvenile Judge, who took office in 1999.
+It is the home of Juvenile Judge Stacey Zimmerman, the county’s first woman elected to this position, who took office in 1999.
 It is also the home of the county’s Juvenile Detention Center.
 The Washington County Library and the County Maintenance Center were built in 2001.
-The Washington County Jail and Sheriff’s Office was built in 2004-2005, the Veterans’ Affairs Office in 2009, and the Coroner’s Office in 2010.
+The Washington County Jail and Sheriff’s Office was built in 2004-2005, the Veterans’ Affairs Office in 2009, the Coroner’s Office in 2010, and the Animal Shelter in 2012.

 In addition to courthouses, courthouse annexes and jails, Washington County has had numerous other facilities occupying parts of Fayetteville.
 Some of the more notable facilities include the County Poor House, the Road Department, Washington Regional Medical Center, and the Juvenile Detention Facilitiy.